Gillette Adjustable Razors

 1968 N-4 Last Model

 In 1962, Gillette changed the design of the bottom edge of the positioning bar/door actuator between the H-3 and H-4 manufacturing models.
+There do exist some H-4 models with the old style positioning bar/door actuator therefore the change was made in the fourth quarter of 1962. (see photo below to the right.)

 A free new Stainless Steel Blade sample mailed in 1962-63 mentioning the new Slim Razor.